 The WSSU Student Code of Conduct (The Code) provides the principles and procedures for ensuring a campus environment that is conducive to peaceful and productive living and learning.
 It enforces both civil law and university rules and regulations.
 Students are responsible for knowing and observing all aspects of The Code, and are also expected to become familiar with all federal, state, and local laws.
 The Code is administered by the Vice-Chancellor of Student Affairs & the Associate Vice Chancellor & Dean of Students.
-For in-person assistance please contact the Office of the Dean of Students at 336-750-3356.
+The WSSU Student Code of Conduct can be found on the home page of the Offce of Student Conduct.
+To locate the Code, go to the Winston-Salem State University’s homepage under Campus Life tab and locate Student Conduct.
+For in-person assistance please contact the Offce of the Dean of Students at 336-750-3356.

 The WSSU Undergraduate Catalog contains valuable information about academic choices and related matters.
 Whether you are searching for prerequisites for a specific course or for course requirements in your major field of study, the WSSU Undergraduate Catalog should be utilized as the starting point.